funct-, fungi- +

 3. Abnormal or impaired functioning, especially of a bodily system or social group.

-1. An abnormal, inadequate, or impaired action of an organ or part.
+An inadequate or impaired action of a bodily organ or part.

 dysfunctional